The first step to defy the rules of aging? Believe that you can. Here’s how.

 - Aches and pains without a clear physical cause

 It’s important to remember that feeling blue every now and then is totally normal.
 Even the most optimistic people in the world aren’t happy 24/7.
 But if you’ve been experiencing the symptoms above for more than two to four weeks, talk to your doctor so you can get the right diagnosis—and treatment.

-To learn more about the difference between normal sadness and depression, check out this helpful guide.
+Plus, learn more about the difference between sadness and depression.

 Check Your SilverSneakers Eligibility Instantly